Siphon880gh/quiz-gsheet/README.md

 Google Sheet API can tell you the last time a spreadsheet is updated.
 So if you track that date/time, and it changes, then you'll want to pull a fresh copy rather than load the cached JSON from your server.

 In the case you do not have access to Google Sheet API anymore, you could take the data entry into .xlsx files that you upload to the webhost.
 You'd setup Python Pandas that can easily read from the .xlsx file and the spreadsheet tab.
 This would entirely replace Google Sheet API.
 For convenience, you may want to setup a pipeline that uploads via SFTP when your .xlsx files change.
+A lighter-weight option already in the repo is `spreadsheetLocal`: export or save your tab as CSV next to the quiz PHP file under `gsheets/` (see `gsheets/Test/`).

 ## :crystal_ball: Future version
 - Review wrong answers when finished